Raku/user-experience/Getting-Perl6/README.md

 they're implemented on, the modules installed, etc.
 * Install a specific Perl 6 compiler with specific options.
 This is aimed at users who know what they want and who wish to obtain something more tailored.

-# GetPerl6.com Website

-GetPerl6.com has been registered (by Zoffix) and is expected to be the place that addresses the [stated goals](#goals).
-The website will have just a single
-goal:

----

-> Get a user to run a Perl 6 program they wrote

----

-All other objectives are the responsibility of other websites (such as perl6.org and its subdomains).